prof3ssorSt3v3/mad9011/docs/assignments/assg1.md

 - File name: firstnameLastname-AppleAvatarIcons.ai
 - Open BS LMS and go to the `Activities > Assignments` page.
 - Go to the `Avatar icon for Apple` assignment.
-- Upolad your Ai file on the assignment page in BS LMS and click the submit button.
+- Upolad your Ai file on the assignment page and click the submit button.
-- Review the Assessment Rubric on BS LMA to complete your work accordingly.
+- Revew the Assessment Rubric on BS LMS to know how your work will be evaluated.
 - See an example: [https://goo.gl/hrU3bS](https://goo.gl/hrU3bS)

 Inspiration for the animal avatar: